 – Rain water collection systems;

-– Biological waste water processing systems (following a UNESCO-endorsed formula that came out of the Aceh post-tsunami relief efforts) that can be adopted by the local community;
+– Biological waste water processing systems (following a UNICEF-endorsed formula that came out of the Aceh post-tsunami relief efforts) that can be adopted by the local community;

 – Solar power systems;

 – The world’s first residential green aircon that uses solar freezing of ice during the day

 Early 2015, the rainwater collection system was ready, and we’re now learning how to make the most out of it, and become a nett contributor to the water table.